As well as our harbours and marinas, we also manage access for various slipways across the Borough:

 Newferry and Portglenone Slipway Registration Scheme

-Mid and East Antrim Borough Council are implementing a pilot slipway registration scheme at Newferry and Portglenone Slipways from Friday 13 May 2022 and there will be a charge of £30 per slipway user.
+We operate a pilot slipway registration scheme at Newferry and Portglenone Slipways and there is a charge of £30 per slipway user per year.

 Please note jetskis are not permitted to launch at Portglenone Slipway.